bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    A: The forEach() method doesn't actually return anything (undefined).
+It simply calls a provided function on each element in your array.
+This callback is allowed to mutate the calling array.
+Map() utilizes return values and actually returns a new Array of the same size.

 2. What is the difference between a function and a method?

+    A: A function is a piece of code that is called by name.
+It can be passed data to operate on (i.e. the parameters) and can optionally return data (the return value).
+All data that is passed to    a function is explicitly passed.

+    A method is a piece of code that is called by a name that is associated with an object

 3. What is closure?

+    A: A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function’s variables — a scope chain.

+    The closure has three scope chains:

+    it has access to its own scope — variables defined between its curly brackets it has access to the outer function’s variables it has access to the global variables

 4. Describe the four rules of the 'this' keyword.

+    A: Default Binding— window object
+    Implicit Binding— to the left of the dot explicit binding— force this by .bind and use call/apply to execute. declare this and use later New Binding — constructed new object and set the new object as the this that will be called.

 5. Why do we need super() in an extended class?

+    A: super is used to get access and call functions on a parent object. when constructing a new object use super to get also allows access to the values/attributes to the child from the parent without duplicating.

-### Git Set up
+## Project Set up

-* [ ] Fork the project into your GitHub user account
+Follow these steps to set up and work on your project:

+- [ ] Create a forked copy of this project.
+- [ ] Add PM as collaborator on Github.
-* [ ] Clone the forked project into a directory on your machine
+- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-* [ ] Create a pull request before you start working on the project requirements.
+- [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+- [ ] You are now ready to build this project with your preferred IDE
+- [ ] Implement the project on your Branch, committing changes regularly.
+- [ ] Push commits: git push origin `<firstName-lastName>`.

+Follow these steps for completing your project:

+- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [ ] Add your Project Manager as a Reviewer on the Pull-request
+- [ ] PM then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product